|A quarter of a century, more or less|

 I didn't push Havannah and I didn't try to market it anew because I knew it would fail for that very reason, as it did in the early eighties.
 Nor did I try to get any other game on the market, because those I care about would either fail for the same reason, or there would be no need to market them because they employ regular material, like Dameo or Bushka.
 And for those I don't care about, say quickly understandable tactical games like Hexade of Shakti, it simply seemed too much trouble.
 I was an inventor, I'm not and have never been a merchant.

 It took the game community some thirty years to discover Havannah.
 The breakthrough came rather unexpectedly when Richard Malaschitz decided to implement it at Little Golem, where a flourishing game community can choose among a number of excellent abstact games.
-Here a number of really good players were able to direct a lot of new players to the game, many of whom were Hex players with ample experience in 'reading' the hex plane.
-With some world class Hex players taking up the game, and some world class programmers taking up the challenge regarding its programmability, it got the boost it needed to finally be discovered as a true 'mental sportsweapon', and one least likely to be cracked by a computer program.
+Here a number of good players were able to direct a lot of new players to the game, many of whom were Hex players with ample experience in 'reading' the hex plane.
+With some world class Hex players taking up the game, and some world class programmers taking up the challenge regarding its programmability, it got the boost it needed to finally be discovered as a true 'mental sport weapon', and one that at the time seemed among the least likely to be cracked by a computer program.

 A 'game whisperer'